riyang25/riyang25.github.io/about.md

 # About
 My name is Richard Yang.
 I'll be entering my junior year in high school this fall.

+Here's some of my current interests.
+- Physics.
+Currently I'm learning quantum mechanics from Shankar.
+I'm leaning towards solid state physics right now.
+In addition, I am studying for the [USA Physics Olympiad](https://aapt.org).
+- Math.
+My main focus used to be the [AMC Competition Series](https:maa.org), but nowadays I'm spending more time on higher math.
+I'm interested in learning differential geometry and topology, and I'm working through their prerequisites.
+- Computer Science.
+After taking AP Computer Science A in ninth grade, my focus on coding was sporadic, but recently I've been learning some rudiments of web development.

 I'm the current organizer of the [Iowa City Math Circle](https://iowacitymathcircle.org).